-The holiday stocking is a staple for any mantle during this time of year.
-This version livens up the basic version with some quick embroidered details.
+Our version of the holiday stocking livens up the basic version with some quick embroidered details.
 Make some in a variety of colors for everyone in the family (friends and pets, too).
-Use our HANDMADE HOLIDAY kits or scraps from your own workroom.
+Use our Handmade Holiday kit or scraps from your own workroom.

-Paper to make pattern or a print-out of the Alabama Chanin Holiday Stocking Pattern (Download from our Resource Downloads page and print at your local copy shop.)
+Paper to make pattern or a print out of the Alabama Chanin Holiday Stocking Pattern

 Supplies for stenciling (see page 48 of Alabama Studio Style)

-Anna’s Garden Stencil (pull-out from Alabama Stitch Book or download from our Resource Downloads page) *Note that any stencil can be used here.
+Anna’s Garden Stencil (or download from our Resources page) *Note that any stencil can be used here.

 Basic sewing supplies: fabric scissors, pins, needles, ruler, rotary cutter